mircare/Brewery/README.md

-# Brewery: ab initio prediction of 1D protein structure annotations
+# Brewery: prediction of 1D protein structure annotations

 The docker container is available at https://hub.docker.com/r/mircare/brewery.
 The web server of Brewery is available at http://distilldeep.ucd.ie/brewery/.
 The train and test sets are available at http://distilldeep.ucd.ie/brewery/data/.